Blog banners

 12. SaaS is about business strategy, not just technology

 Design an architecture that fosters innovation, agility, and efficiency.
-A technically perfect architecture that lacks these attributes may not compete effectively in the SaaS marketplace.
+A technically perfect SaaS on AWS architecture that lacks these attributes may not compete effectively in the SaaS marketplace.

 13. Develop tenant-aware operational views